 The monthly premium rates will remain the same.

 The Retiree Group Legal Services Insurance Plan is a voluntary, retiree-paid plan that provides comprehensive legal coverage.
 It is designed to meet the most common personal legal needs of an individual and their family.
 Covered services include:

-The Plan provides a convenient toll-free number (800-511-4007) that gives the plan member access to a Telephone Network Attorney for legal advice on most personal legal issues (no limitation imposed on number of calls or length of calls)..
+The Plan also provides a convenient toll-free number (800) 511-4007 that gives the Plan member access to a telephone network attorney for legal advice on most personal legal issues (no limitation imposed on number of calls or length of calls).
 These attorneys can also assist the member with preparing and reviewing a simple will and other personal legal documents.
-Note: Telephone consultation cannot be used for legal matters that are specifically excluded from the Plan (e.g., the plan member could not use the plan for phone consultation regarding a grievance he/she had filed against the state).
-Telephone consultation service is available Monday - Friday from 5:00 a.m. - 5:00 p.m., PST.
+Note: Telephone consultation cannot be used for legal matters that are specifically excluded from the Plan (e.g., the Plan member could not use the Plan for phone consultation regarding a grievance he/she had filed against the state).
+Telephone consultation service is available Monday - Friday from 5:00 a.m. - 5:00 p.m., Pacific time.

 Reduced Contingency Fees.
-Network Attorneys can represent you under a contingency fee arrangement.
+Network attorneys can represent you under a contingency fee arrangement.
 The fee paid to the attorney is based on the success of your case and is a percentage of the amount of money awarded.
-The plan member is responsible for paying any costs.
-Law Guide.
-The online Law Guide is a library of information that provides comprehensive overviews of the most common legal issues — to help you become a better-informed legal consumer.
+The Plan member is responsible for paying any costs.

 There are certain legal services that are specifically excluded from coverage in the plan.
 Some of these services are as follows:

 Matters against us, the policyholder or an insured against the interests of the named insured under the same Certificate.